 - For women, changing hormone levels around the time of menses (periods)

 - Clothing and headgear that covers a part of the body, such as hats and sports helmets

 - Air pollution and certain weather conditions, especially high humidity

-- Antibiotics, either topically applied to the skin (clindamycin, erythromycin) or taken systemically (tetracycline and its derivatives) control surface bacteria that aggravate and often foster acne.
+- Antibiotics, either topically applied to the skin (clindamycin, erythromycin) or taken orally (tetracycline and its derivatives) control surface bacteria that aggravate and often foster acne.
 Antibiotics are more effective when combined with benzoyl peroxide or retinoids.

 Side effects of Accutane can be worrisome (dry skin, elevated lipids) and even devastating (birth defects).
-Women of childbearing age must practice birth control before and during treatment with Accutane, and for several months afterward, often a year.
-The use of Accutane requires rigorous testing (lipids, pregnancy) and follow-up for the prescribed period (five months).
+Women of childbearing age must practice birth control before and during treatment with Accutane, and for several months afterward (often a year).
+The use of Accutane requires rigorous testing (lipids, pregnancy) and follow-up for the prescribed period (six months).

-© Copyright 1995-2016 The Cleveland Clinic Foundation.
+© Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 1/13/2013…#12233
+This document was last reviewed on: 11/28/2016…#12233